 When regimes fall, so do their monuments.
 Just like statues of Saddam Hussein bit the dust in Baghdad, across Eastern Europe statues of Stalin, Lenin, and their local counterparts came crashing to the ground.

-In Budapest these stony reminders of communist tyranny are collected into a "statue park" where tourists flock to get a taste of the communist era.
+In Budapest these stony reminders of communist tyranny are collected in Memento Park, where tourists flock to get a taste of the communist era.
 A visit here is a lesson in Social Realism, the art of communist Europe.
 Under the communists, art was acceptable only if it furthered the goals of the state.
 Aside from a few important figureheads, individuals didn’t matter.
 Everyone was a cog in the machine — strong and stoic automatons — unquestioning servants of the nation.

 Budapest is not alone in documenting its recent communist history.
-New museums and exhibits are opening across the region.
-In Tallinn, a wealthy Estonian-American opened a Museum of Estonia's Soviet Occupation.
-In Gdansk, Poland, the fine “Roads to Freedom” exhibit tells the story of heroic Lech Walesa, who started Eastern Europe's avalanche to freedom.
+In Tallinn, a wealthy Estonian-American opened the Museum of Occupations.
+In Gdańsk, Poland, the fine “Roads to Freedom” exhibit tells the story of heroic Lech Wałęsa, who started Eastern Europe's avalanche to freedom.
 And on a thriving shopping street in Prague, wedged sadly between an American fast food joint and a casino, stands the Museum of Communism.
 It recreates slices of communist life — from bland general store shelves (recalling an age when the only advertiser was the state) to typical classrooms (where poems on chalkboards extol once politically correct values like "the virtues of the tractor").

 These days, as you walk through the center of Budapest, old Ronald McDonald — no longer an exciting heretic — is ignored.
 Local kids no longer dream of fancy tennis shoes.
 They wear them.
 And it occurs to me that Stalin — whose estate gets no royalties for all the post cards and vodka flasks featuring his mug — must be spinning in his communist grave.